Vepric/Mladen-Stojkovic-fatcat-task/README.md

 and didn't have enough time to potentialy split the project into multiple packages or create a monorepo out of it.

-At the end of the day, all types, pre commit hook and linting checks are passing.
+At the end of the day, all types, pre-commit hook and linting checks are passing.